Send the link below via email or IMCopy

 2. Summarize the source

 3. Make sure you have a reliable & useful source

-~ A summary should include the following elements: identify the author’s stance, summarize the source, assess the source’s credibility, and reflect on how you will use the source specifically.
-The entire annotation should consist of a 7-12 sentence paragraph…
+~ A summary should include the following elements: assess, summarize, and reflect.
+The entire annotation should consist of a 6-10 sentence paragraph…

 Note: Follow the format above (hanging indent for source)